mojimuse/mojicraft/content/pages/index.md

     title: This Is Mojicraft
     subtitle: To create a digital identity through art and media.
     content: |
       Digital avatar's can be imagined countless ways.

-      Lets find your digital avatar with art and imagination.
+      Dream of finding your digital avatar through art and imagination?

+      You can with Mojicraft
     actions:
       - label: Try Free
         url: /pricing